grantcarthew/start-prototype/docs/cli/start-config-context.md

 ```
 No contexts configured in global config.

-Use 'start config context add global' to add a context.
+Use 'start config context new global' to create a context.
 ```

 Exit code: 1